KumarSampurn/DataStructures/Graphs/Adjacency_Matrix_Implementation.md

     }
 }
 ~~~
-Similar to Indegree we have Outdegree.
+Similar to Indegree we calulate Outdegree.
 <br>

 >Note :